soroku24/SyncSecurePlus/README.md

-# DiscordVelocityPlus Plugin
+# SyncSecure+ Plugin

-DiscordVelocityPlus is a Minecraft plugin designed to integrate multiple Discord bots with your server.
+SyncSecurePlus is a Minecraft plugin designed to integrate multiple Discord bots with your server.
 The project is currently under development with plans to inspect and add more features.

 ## Features